davidrd123/The-LLM-Chronicles/guidelines/project_guidelines.md

 ### Technical Integration
 - Incorporate accurate technical details without disrupting narrative flow
-- Use character perspectives to naturally explain processes (e.g., softmax through Layer Norm's eyes)
+- Use character—or observer—perspectives to naturally explain processes (e.g., softmax through Layer Norm's eyes, *emergence through the Engineers' probes*)
-- Balance technical depth with narrative accessibility
+- Balance technical depth with narrative accessibility, *hinting at deeper mechanics where relevant*

 ### Cross-References
-- Each chapter should reference at least 2-3 other components
+- Each chapter should reference at least 2-3 other components, *or their collective output for external POVs*
-- References should feel natural to the POV character
+- References should feel natural to the POV character—or observer
 - Maintain consistent terminology across chapters

 ### Structure
-- 2,000-3,000 words per chapter
+- 700-1,000 words per chapter
-- Include both internal monologue and "dialogue" with other components
+- Include both internal monologue and "dialogue" with other components—or the Fabric itself
-- Structure around a specific challenge or realization for the POV character
+- Structure around a specific challenge or realization for the POV character—or observer, *with external POVs probing limits*
-- Include both training and inference perspectives where relevant
+- Include both training and inference perspectives where relevant, *or their outcomes for external views*
-- Use section breaks to mark distinct phases of development
+- Use section breaks to mark distinct phases of development—or exploration

 ### Metaphor Consistency
 - The Neural Fabric as a high-dimensional space
 - Training Era vs. Inference Age as distinct time periods
 - Information as a flowing substance that can be transformed
 - Gradients as messengers carrying feedback
-- Attention as a form of selective listening or focusing
+- Attention as a form of selective listening or focusing, *with external probes as keys unlocking its weave*

 ### Educational Goals
-- Each chapter should illuminate one core concept thoroughly
+- Each chapter should illuminate one core concept thoroughly, *or its implications for external observers*
 - Technical accuracy should never be sacrificed for narrative convenience
-- Readers should gain intuitive understanding of how components interact
+- Readers should gain intuitive understanding of how components interact, *or how their collective output emerges*
-- Complex processes should be made tangible through concrete metaphors
+- Complex processes—or their mysteries—should be made tangible through concrete metaphors